operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 ## Running the Tests

-To make running the tests simpler, the `operator-sdk` CLI tool has a `test` subcommand that can configure default test settings, such as locations of your global resource manifest file (by default `deploy/crd.yaml`) and your namespaced resource manifest file (by default `deploy/service_account.yaml` concatenated with `deploy/rbac.yaml` and `deploy/operator.yaml`), and allows the user to configure runtime options.
+To make running the tests simpler, the `operator-sdk` CLI tool has a `test` subcommand that can configure default test settings, such as locations of your global resource manifest file (by default all CRDs in `deploy/crds`) and your namespaced resource manifest file (by default `deploy/service_account.yaml` concatenated with `deploy/role.yaml`, `deploy/role_binding.yaml`, and `deploy/operator.yaml`), and allows the user to configure runtime options.
 There are 2 ways to use the
 subcommand: local and cluster.

 ### Local